-- In the magnitude spectrum of the OFDM signal, adjacent sync functions overlap and are separated by $1/T{os}$ peak-to-peak because the multicarrier signal is truncated in time and limited to a duration of T{os} . - Having adjacent sync functions separate by $1/T{os}$ peakto-peak also enables the discrete-time version of the OFDM signal to match the IDFT of X_k .
+• Having adjacent sync functions separate by $1/T{os}$ peak-to-peak also enables the discrete-time version of the OFDM signal to match the IDFT of X_k .
 This match allows the generation of the OFDM signal using IDFT rather than using many complex multipliers.